wkentaro/labelme/CONTEXT.md

 The predefined set of allowed Label strings configured for an annotation session (via the `--labels` CLI flag, a labels file, or the user config).
 The Label List is the *permitted vocabulary*; it is not the same as the Labels that actually appear on Shapes.
 _Avoid_: labels (means actual labels in use), label vocabulary (verbose), classes.

+### Configuration

+**Settings**:
+The user-adjustable annotation and behavior values (auto-save, drawing colors, shortcuts, AI model, and so on).
+Each Setting is a *value*, not a control: the value is the source of truth (persisted in the Config File) and may be surfaced by more than one **Setting Control** at once, all bound to it and kept in sync.
+_Avoid_: preferences (only the historical menu label), config (that is the file, not the values), options.

+**Setting Control**:
+A UI element bound to a Setting that displays and edits its value: a checkable menu/toolbar action, an inline dock control, or a widget in the Settings dialog.
+Inline controls are reserved for Settings toggled frequently or meaningful only in context; the Settings dialog is the comprehensive home that exposes every Setting.
+Multiple Setting Controls for one Setting stay in sync through a single apply path.
+_Avoid_: toggle (only one kind), widget, knob.

+**Config File**:
+The on-disk YAML where Settings are persisted as sparse Overrides on top of the Default Config.
+Defaults to `~/.labelmerc`, but can be relocated, e.g. a `labelmerc` file beside the executable in standalone builds, or any path passed to `--config`.
+The file is called "config"; the values it carries are Settings.
+_Avoid_: settings file, rc file, labelmerc.

+**Default Config**:
+The baseline Settings shipped in `labelme/config/default_config.yaml`.
+Read-only, and the single source of both every default value and the set of allowed keys.
+_Avoid_: defaults file, base config, schema.

+**Override**:
+A single Setting in the Config File whose value differs from the Default Config.
+The Config File holds only Overrides; resetting a Setting to its default removes its Override and keeps the file sparse.
+_Avoid_: customization, change, diff.

+**Window State**:
+The window geometry and dock layout persisted via Qt's `QSettings` store (the `self._window_state` attribute in code), separate from Settings and never written to the Config File.
+Cleared by `--reset-config`.
+_Avoid_: settings (those are the annotation/behavior values), config, layout config.

 ## Flagged ambiguities

 - **`LabelFile` / `LabelData` in code**: legacy identifiers for what the glossary calls an **Annotation File**.
 A rename to `AnnotationFile` is under consideration but not decided.
+- **Concept vs file naming is an intentional split**: the user-facing values are **Settings**, but the file that persists them is the **Config File** (`~/.labelmerc`) and the CLI flag stays `--config`.
+The menu entry reads "Settings…" while keeping Qt's `PreferencesRole`.
+Do not "unify" the file/flag/role naming to "settings".

 ## Example dialogue